-First, you need to be running Wireshark to capture packets on the main network interface.
-Then, run the following command: \$\figstar{\text{dig sfu.ca}}\$
+First, you need to be running Wireshark to capture packets on the network interface which is connected to the Internet.
+Then, run the following command: \$ dig sfu.ca

 Answer the following questions:

 - How many transmitted and received packets did this command result with?
 Explain in 2--3 sentences what has just happened (including the used network protocol). - Show screenshots of each of these packets using the Packet Details window in Wireshark.
 The screenshots should clearly show packets content.